 6am to 7pm Monday to Friday the Wave is fully live and does not run automated programming.

-Wave takes programmes from the UTV Network Centre from 10pm - 6am Monday to Friday and on a Saturday 6am -10am.
+The Wave takes programmes from the Wireless Group GB Network Centre from 7pm - 6am Monday to Friday and on a Saturday 6am -10am.
 Also until 8am on a Sunday, and also between 12 noon & 4pm and 7pm and 10pm on Sundays.
-Also, 7pm - 10pm on a Friday and 6pm till 10pm on a Saturday.
+Also, 6pm till 10pm on a Saturday.

 96.4FM The Wave also broadcasts BIG Top 40 show on a Sunday between 4 and 7pm.
 This originates from studios in London.

 7am - 7pm bulletins are 1 1/2 minutes in duration - with national and international stories